PacktPublishing/The-Profitable-AI-Advantage/README.md

-# The-Practical-AI-Advantage, Published by Packt
+# The-Profitable-AI-Advantage, Published by Packt